 Birds have been honored, revered, and worshipped in many different cultures throughout history, and birds as gods or god-like figures is just one of the many cultural connections between humans and birds.
 Learning the history of bird deities or birds associated with gods is one more way to understand just why we are so fascinated with avifauna today.

 Birds have many qualities that may have seemed supernatural or god-like to ancient cultures.

-Birds fly with ease, taking them closer to heaven and crossing dangerous barriers such as canyons, rivers or mountain ranges without trouble.
+Birds fly with ease, taking them closer to heaven, crossing dangerous barriers such as canyons, rivers, or mountain ranges and even escaping disasters or predators without trouble.
 They can also create a wide range of sounds impossible for human vocal cords, as well as mimic the sounds of other creatures with startling accuracy.
 Birds change appearance as they molt, seemingly renewing themselves, and they survive dramatic seasonal shifts, even disappearing and reappearing through the mystery of migration.

 Because of these and other amazing qualities, many ancient cultures revered birds.
 Whether birds were considered messengers to the gods or were thought of as gods themselves, they were held in high esteem and treated with reverence in many ways.

 Most Familiar Bird Gods

 Birds have figured prominently in the mythology and theology of many cultures.
 While many bird god legends have been lost to history, there are still popular and familiar bird-god figures that are well-known today.

 The god of all Egypt and the son of the goddess Isis, Horus is most often depicted with the distinct head of a peregrine falcon or similar raptor with the body of a man.
 Horus is the god of the sky, sun, and moon, as well as the god of war and hunting, attributes that well suit an apex predator like a peregrine falcon.